jocovass/Portfolio/src/content/about/about.md

-I am Joco, 26 years old self taught Web Developer from Romania, living in Liverpool, UK at the moment.
+I am Joco, 26 years old self taught Web Developer from Romania, living in Liverpool,UK at the moment.

 I am very ambitious person who knows what he wants, and I work hard to achieve my goals.
 My primary focus is Front-end Development at the moment, but